kevynsax/articles/how_to_create_a_docker_for_your_dotnet_project/english.md

 ###Conclusion

 To better manage disk space we use the self-container strategy and the alpine distro.<br/>
-To make sure our environment and build will work we run the test inside the docker within the same version that will be used to publish.
+To make sure our environment and build will work we run the tesest inside the docker within the same version that will be used to publish.